 Clearly, it’s time —well past time— to end “the curse” once and for all.

 How, exactly, do we do that?
 Talking about it openly is a start.
-Further, more research needs to be done into how to help women suffer less during their periods.
-For example, did you know changing altitudes could change your cycle?
+Further, more research needs to be done to help women know more and suffer less during their periods.
+For example, did you know changing altitudes could alter your cycle?
 Yet I’ve scoured the web trying to find any research on this to no avail.

 We do know that healthy diets and adequate exercise can greatly reduce pre-menstrual syndrome.
 Keeping extra weight off is also key since excess fat produces more estrogen, which can exacerbate PMS.
 Eastern modalities, too, such as acupuncture, are proving highly effective in mitigating bloating, cramping and menstrual irregularities.